Code-Institute-Submissions/comics/README.md

 The website should be:
 - Easy to navigate.
-- Simple registration and log in.
+- Have a simple registration and log in.
 - Able to search through a collection of comics to find specific ones.

 ### User Stories

 1. As a new visitor, I want to be able to navigate the site with ease.
-2. As a new visitor, I want to be able to use the site as close to a registered user in order to decide if I should sign up.
+2. As a new visitor, I want to be able to use the site before registering, and still be able to use most features so that I make a informed decision on whether to sign up.
 3. As a new visitor, I want to be able to sign up easily and get started browsing.
 4. As a new and existing user, I want to be able to favourite comics to know which ones I am interested in.
 5. As a new and existing user, I want to provide my own entries to the collection.
 6. As a new and exisiting user, I want to be able to edit my details should they change.
-7. As a moderator, I want to be able to edit or delete other users post should they contain anything inappropriate.
+7. As a moderator, I want to be able to edit or delete other user posts should they contain anything inappropriate.
-8. As a user, I want an easy to fill contact form, so I can contact the owner of the site for new ideas or to help moderate the site.
+8. As a user, I want an easy to fill-in contact form, so I can contact the owner of the site for new ideas or to help moderate the site.

 ### Design